-You can select system cubes by selecting Show system objects from the menu
+You can see system cubes by selecting Show system objects from the menu

-When you click the Explorer button, it will load the current sheet exploration if it exists, otherwise you will be able to create a new exploration for the current sheet.
-To open a different exploration, you can either switch to the sheet you want to open the exploration for and click the Explorer button or you can do it using the Other explorations menu option.
-TeamOne will automatically switch to the corresponding sheet for you.
+When you click the Explorer button, it will load the current sheet exploration if it exists, otherwise you will be able to create a new exploration.
+To access a different exploration, you can either click the Explorer button after switching to the sheet you want to open the exploration for or use the Other explorations menu option.
+TeamOne will take you to the corresponding sheet automatically.

-You select the cube name when creating a new exploration or you can change the existing exploration cube in the exploration settings, which you can open from the exploration menu or simply by clicking the cube name.
+When creating a new exploration, you can choose the cube name or modify the existing exploration cube via the exploration settings.
+You can access the exploration settings either from the exploration menu or by clicking the cube name.

-In both cases TeamOne will build a sample exploration for you by selecting the last 2 dimensions for your rows and columns and using $ALL MDX mod to dynamically select all elements for each dimension.
+In either case, TeamOne will generate a sample exploration for you.
+It does so by selecting the last two dimensions for your rows and columns, and using $ALL MDX mod to dynamically select all elements for each dimension.

 Include empty rows

-By default TeamOne will suppress empty rows.
-Select Include empty rows to include elements with no amounts or text data.
+By default TeamOne will suppress empty rows (exlcude it from the results).
+Select Include empty rows to include rows with no amounts or text.

 Include empty columns

-By default TeamOne will suppress empty columns.
-Select Include empty columns to include elements with no amounts or text data.
+By default TeamOne will suppress empty columns (exlcude it from the results).
+Select Include empty columns to include rows with no amounts or text.

-By default TeamOne will indent rows elements by the hiearchy level.
-Uncheck the Hierarchy indentation option if you prefer to print the rows elements without indentation.
+By default, TeamOne indents row elements based on hierarchy level.
+Uncheck Hierarchy indentation to print rows without indentation.